 c.
 Tax Return Preparation.

-We shall retain electronic copies of the documents that you provide to us and copies of the tax returns, making reasonable efforts to preserve the same in the event of fire or other disaster; however, our files are maintained for convenience only, and nothing overrides your primary responsibility for maintaining your own records.
-These files are retained for a term as set out in clause, below.
+- We shall retain electronic copies of the documents that you provide to us and copies of the tax returns, making reasonable efforts to preserve the same in the event of fire or other disaster; however, our files are maintained for convenience only, and nothing overrides your primary responsibility for maintaining your own records.
+The files that we keep are retained for a term as set out in clause 10.c.1, below.

 a.
 General Opinion Letters.